SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/STaaS/STaaS.md

 1. After the 24-hour period, restart the DMS to stop the estimation process.

-1. The next morning you will be able to view your cost estimation in the [Admin](https://admin.dataminer.services) *Usage* module under the organization which the DMS is a part of.
+1. At approximately 02:00 CEST you will be able to view your cost estimation in the [Admin](https://admin.dataminer.services) *Usage* module under the organization which the DMS is a part of.

 > [!NOTE]
 > You will only be able to see the *Usage* module if you are an Owner or Admin of the organization.

 If there are any questions regarding this cost estimation, please contact <staas@dataminer.services>.

-> [!NOTE]
-> If your DataMiner System uses a proxy setup, make sure you have installed DataMiner Feature Release 10.4.7 or higher.

 > [!IMPORTANT]
 > Cost estimations can currently only be performed for the West Europe and UK South regions.